pfrazee/local/docs/apps/dom_behaviors.md

 </form>
 ```

+ > Assume the above uses Handlebars to render itself.

 This form behaves exactly as the [example from Knockout](http://knockoutjs.com/examples/helloWorld.html), but it does so with a very different process.

  - First, due to the form's `onchange` attribute, modifications to the inputs will result in a PATCH request to "httpl://helloworld.ui".